 Your pension benefits under this multiemployer plan are insured by the Pension Benefit Guaranty Corporation (PBGC) which is a federal insurance program.
 The PBGC provides financial assistance to plans that become insolvent.
 The maximum benefit that the PBGC guarantees is set by law.
+Normal and early retirement benefits, disability benefits, and certain survivor benefits are insured.
 For more information about the PBGC and multiemployer benefit guarantees, go to PBGC's website, www.pbgc.gov, or call PBGC toll-free at 1-800-400-7242 (TTY/TDD users may call the Federal relay service toll free at 1-800-877-8339 and ask to be connected to 1-800-400-7242.
+The PBGC is located at 1200 K. St. N.W., Suite 930, Washington, DC 20005-4026.